World direct investment patterns

 Foreign direct investment (FDI) is an investment made by a resident enterprise in one economy (direct investor or parent enterprise) with the objective of establishing a lasting interest in an enterprise that is resident in another economy (direct investment enterprise).
 This implies the existence of a long-term relationship between the direct investor and the direct investment enterprise, as well as the ability to exercise some form of control/influence over business decisions.
 Indeed, this effective voice in the management of the foreign enterprise is one of the principal differences between FDI and other forms of investment, such as portfolio investment (where the investor does not seek control the foreign enterprise) or other assets (for example, intellectual property rights).

-FDI data are based on international standards: since 2013, these data have been based on the IMF’s Balance of Payments and International Investment Position Manual, 6th edition (BPM6) and the OECD’s Benchmark Definition of Foreign Direct Investment, 4th edition (BD4).
+FDI data are based on international standards: since 2013, these data follow the standards laid out in the IMF’s Balance of Payments and International Investment Position Manual, 6th edition (BPM6) and the OECD’s Benchmark Definition of Foreign Direct Investment, 4th edition (BD4).
 Within the financial account of the balance of payments, a positive sign represents an increase in an asset or a liability to which it relates, while a negative sign represents a decrease.
 Therefore, a plus sign denotes a net increase in financial assets or liabilities, while a minus sign refers to a net decrease in financial assets or liabilities.

 Stocks of foreign direct investment

-In 2015, Europe accounted for more than 40 % of the world’s outward investment positions
+In 2017, Europe accounted for 41 % of the world’s outward investment positions

 The international investment position of a country details its stock of financial assets and liabilities; for the purpose of this publication these stocks are measured at the end of each year (although more detailed statistics are collected at the end of each quarter).
 FDI stocks reflect the accumulated value held at the end of the reference period, reflecting the value of stocks at the start of the year, adjusted for any transactions (flows) which take place during the year and any changes in the value of positions other than transactions (for example, revaluations due to exchange rates or other price changes).

-In 2015, the global stock of FDI was valued at EUR 22.6 trillion, based on an average of inward and outward positions.
+In 2017, the global stock of FDI was valued at EUR 27.6 trillion (EUR 27 600 billion), based on an average of inward and outward positions.
 Europe was the largest source and destination of FDI stocks in the world.
-According to the United Nations, more than one third (35.0 %) of global inward investment was located in Europe (EUR 7.9 trillion), while it accounted for more than two fifths (41.7 %) of the world’s outward investment positions (some EUR 9.4 trillion).
+According to the United Nations, more than one third (34.7 %) of global inward investment was located in Europe (EUR 9.7 trillion), while it accounted for more than two fifths (40.5 %) of the world’s outward investment positions (some EUR 11.1 trillion).

-There was a relatively modest decline between 2005 and 2015 in the share of global FDI stocks that were positioned in Europe; its share of the world total falling by 5.4 percentage points, while the contraction in the share of North America was of a similar magnitude (down 5.1 percentage points).
-By contrast, the relative importance of Asia as a location for inward investment rose at a relatively fast pace between 2005 and 2015, its share of the global total rising by 9.6 percentage points to reach 23.8 % by 2015 (which was almost as high as the share recorded for North America (25.1 %).
-The share of the world’s inward investment that was located in Africa and in Latin America and the Caribbean also rose between 2005 and 2015, although rates of change were relatively modest when compared with the rapid expansion of investment within Asia.
+There was a relatively strong decline between 2007 and 2017 in the share of global FDI stocks that were positioned in Europe; its share of the world total falling by 11.4 percentage points.
+The share of FDI stocks positioned in Africa increased by 0.4 percentage points, that in Latin America and the Caribbean by 1.2 percentage points and that in North America by 2.7 percentage points.
+By contrast, the relative importance of Asia as a location for inward investment rose at a relatively fast pace between 2007 and 2017, its share of the global total rising by 7.2 percentage points to reach 24.9 % by 2017, not far below the share recorded for North America (28.2 %).

 Europe’s outward stocks of FDI were greater than the value of inward FDI stocks held by the rest of the world within Europe; as such, Europe was a net investor.
-The second part of Figure 1 shows there were also relatively large fluctuations concerning Europe’s share of the world’s outward FDI between 2005 and 2015, this proportion rising to more than half of the global total (55.2 %) at the onset of the global financial and economic crisis in 2008, before falling to 41.7 % by 2015.
-North America had the second highest share (28.4 %) of the world’s outward FDI stocks in 2015, followed by Asia (18.5 %).
-As with developments for inward FDI, between 2005 and 2015 the relative shares of Europe (-5.4 percentage points) and particularly North America (-8.0 percentage points) in total outward FDI declined; this pattern was counteracted by a sizeable increase in the share of Asia (up 10.6 percentage points).
+The second part of Figure 1 shows there were also relatively large fluctuations concerning Europe’s share of the world’s outward FDI between 2007 and 2017, this proportion rising to more than half of the global total (56.4 %) at the onset of the global financial and economic crisis in 2008, before falling to 40.5 % by 2017.
+North America had the second highest share (30.1 %) of the world’s outward FDI stocks in 2017, followed by Asia (23.9 %).
+As with developments for inward FDI, between 2007 and 2017 the relative shares of Europe (-8.4 percentage points) and North America (-3.3 percentage points) in total outward FDI declined; this pattern was counteracted by a sizeable increase in the share of outward FDI from Asia (up 10.3 percentage points).

 Stocks of foreign direct investment represent about one third of the world’s economic output

-In 2015, two Asian economies — Singapore and Hong Kong — reported a high degree of ‘openness’, insofar as inward FDI stocks in both these reporting economies were valued considerably higher than their levels of GDP; the value of direct investment in Singapore was 3.7 times as high as its GDP, rising to 5.1 times as high for Hong Kong.
-In all of the remaining economies presented in Figure 2 the value of inward FDI stocks was less than the economic output of the country concerned.
+In 2017, two Asian economies — Hong Kong and Singapore — reported a high degree of ‘openness’, insofar as inward FDI stocks in both these reporting economies were valued considerably higher than their levels of GDP; the value of direct investment in Singapore was 4.1 times as high as its GDP, with this ratio rising to 5.8 times as high for Hong Kong.
+In all of the remaining economies presented in Figure 2 the value of inward FDI stocks was less than the economic output of the country/geographical aggregate concerned.

-Direct investment in the EU-28 was valued at 39.0 % of GDP in 2015, which was slightly higher than the global average.
-Aside from Hong Kong and Singapore there were four other global competitors that recorded higher ratios than the EU-28: Canada, Mexico, Australia and South Africa.
-By contrast, stocks of inward FDI relative to GDP were much lower in the Chinese (10.9 %) and, in particular, the Japanese economies (3.9 %).
+Direct investment in the EU-28 was valued at 41.8 % of GDP in 2017, which was slightly higher than the global average.
+Aside from Hong Kong and Singapore there were three other global competitors (among those shown in Figure 2) that recorded higher ratios than the EU-28: Canada, Australia and South Africa.
+By contrast, stocks of inward FDI relative to GDP were much lower in the Chinese (12.4 %) and, in particular, the Japanese (4.3 %) economies.
 The relatively low overall level of inward FDI in Japan resulted from an absence of foreign investment in most activities, aside from the manufacture of machinery and motor vehicles.